joaquintides/boostcdmap/README.md

 ```
 **&lt;mincxx-info-file&gt;**

-JSON files indicating the minimum C++ standard version required for each Boost module.
+JSON file indicating the minimum C++ standard version required for each Boost module.
 If a module does not appear, C++03 compatibility is assumed.
 Look at
 [`boostmincxx.1.73.0.json`](boostmincxx.1.73.0.json) for an example of such file.